monoscope-tech/apitoolkit-landing/blog/top-api-tools-for-developers/index.md

 ## Conclusion

-Whatever your API tool stack is, you definitely cannot afford to do without [real-time monitoring](https://monoscope.tech/blog/what-is-api-testing/) and observability from APIToolkit.
+Whatever your API tool stack is, you definitely cannot afford to do without [real-time monitoring](https://monoscope.tech/blog/what-is-api-testing/) and observability from monoscope.

 If you still aren’t convinced, you should [check this out](https://monoscope.tech/blog/why-you-need-an-api-monitoring-tool/).